Fishest/school/notes/microsoft.papers.rst

 precise time, so "happened before" must be defined without clocks.

-A system is defined precisely as follows:
+A general is defined precisely as follows:

-* a system is composed of a collection of processes
+* a general is composed of a collection of processes
 * a process consists of a sequence of events
 * an event can be execution of a subprogram or a single machine instruction.